hashmerc/CleaningData/README.md

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The script used for getting and cleaning data is called run_analysis.R.
+The script used for getting and cleaning data is called **run_analysis.R**

 *Note:*
 All the files under the sub folder Intertial Signals were ignored as they were not applicable for obtaining the required tidy data set for this course project.

-The run_analysis.R script is divided into multiple sections as explained below:.
+The run_analysis.R script is divided into multiple sections as explained below:

 ### Reading Test and Train Data
-  * xtest variable is used to store the data from the test/X_test.txt file.
+  * xtest variable is used to store the data from the *test/X_test.txt* file.
-  * ytest variable is used to store the data from the test/y_test.txt file.
+  * ytest variable is used to store the data from the *test/y_test.txt* file.
-  * subjtest variable is used to store the data from the test/subject_test.txt.
+  * subjtest variable is used to store the data from the *test/subject_test.txt*.
   * Similarly the training data set files were read into xtrain, ytrain and subjtrain variables.

 ### Merging Test and Train Data